top of page

 So, getting back on track, that’s pretty much how a Tory MP gets to be one.

 The involvement of CCHQ is where the first question arises.
-Granted there have been the occasional odd selections in the past (the same applies to Labour) which is why David Cameron introduced the list.
-Like Blair before him, he also wanted to increase the number of women and minority group MPs.
+Granted there have been the occasional odd selections in the past (the same applies to Labour) which is why David Cameron enlarged on the the concept with an 'A' and 'B' list.
+Like Blair before him, he also wanted to increase the number of women and minority group MPs, all of whom went on the 'A' list.

-Admirable enough but interference in areas often remote from CCHQ isn’t the way to do it.
+Admirable enough perhaps but interference in areas often remote from CCHQ isn’t the way to do it.

 The best candidate should be selected and by the local association, regardless of whom they are – straight, gay, whatever.